comic-manga-ebook/ecmb_builder/README.md

 ```
 <br/>

-- the file- and folder-names are sorted alphanumeric (like every file-system)
-- files and folders starting with "__" (2 underscores) are ignored in general
-- allowed image-extension: jpg, jpeg, png, webp
+## Cover-Images

-- if you have cover-images they have to have one of these names:
+If you have cover-images they have to have one of these names:

 | Front-Cover:     | Rear-Cover:     |
 | ---------------- | --------------- |